 Other Common Business Analyst Job Titles and Salaries

 Positions are defined in workplaces today not by the titles, but by the skill sets that the role requires.
 Many job titles correlate with the work of a business analyst, for example.
-Browse through the top named roles, salaries, and the job specifications that make them unique below.
+Below are some of the most common.

 Operations Research Analyst